-The Working under-utilise their MIC/MEC.
 These amendments are intended to better enable DNOs to fulfil their statutory duties to develop and maintain efficient, co-ordinated and economical distribution networks and ensure the optimum utilisation and allocation of capacity.

 Working Group Assessment of DCP 114 and 115

 The DCUSA Panel established a Working Group to assess DCP 114 and DCP 115.
-This Working Group consists of DNO, Supplier and Ofgem representatives.

 DCP 114 and 115 – Previous Consultations